splash-networks/mikrotik-yt-portal/README.md

 ## Mikrotik Hotspot Login file

 Add your domain to `login.html` in action field and upload it to Mikrotik router in Files => Hotspot folder.

+To get rid of the "You are logged in" message during hotspot login, the file `alogin.html` may be replaced on the Mikrotik.
+The status page will not be shown after that.